-Árd Chomhairle has approved the following standards for Inter-County and Club teams from 2016:
+Árd Chomhairle has approved the following standards for Inter-County and Club teams.

 Inter County Management Teams

 - By the start of the 2018 season, all Inter-County head coaches will be Award 2 qualified.

 - By the start of the 2018 season all club head coaches will be Award 1 qualified.

 The following initiatives have been prioritised to support the roll out of these standards across the Association.